rhinosaurus/jira_notifications/README.md

 Jira Notifications Chrome Extension
 ===================================

-This chrome extension will allow you to show jira notifications on your desktop.
+This chrome extension will allow you to show jira notifications on your toolbar or desktop.

 Requirements
 ------------